Mergifyio/mergify/docs/source/conditions.rst

        `continuous-integration/travis-ci/pr` or of a *check run* such as `Travis CI - Pull Request`.
 See `About Status Checks`_ for more details.
+   * - ``check-success-or-neutral``
+     - list of string
+     - The list of status checks that successfully passed or are neutral for the pull request.
+       This is the name of a *status check* such as `continuous-integration/travis-ci/pr` or of a *check run* such as `Travis CI - Pull Request`.
+See `About Status Checks`_ for more details.
    * - ``check-failure``
      - list of string
      - The list of status checks that failed for the pull request.